German Bread Recipe Without SourdoughCourse: Bread, Favorite, Featured

 - You have to give the dough at least 18 hours.
 I have also had success with a dough that lasts almost 24 hours, but it is important that the dough does not dry out!

-- Even more important are the 2 hours after folding, you must not touch the dough and let it rise in peace!
+- Even more important are that 2 hours after folding, you must not touch the dough and let it rise in peace!
 Here the volume of the bread unfolds again.

 How long does homemade bread last?